-Description: The Early Years'

-Service undertook a thorough public consultation in 2014 and the following principles were agreed.

-- Reduce buildings in order to concentrate funding on front line services - Continue to provide a universal entry into Children's Centre activities - Reduce numbers of contracts from 43 to 8 aligning to city/council boundaries in order to reduce management cost of jointly commissioning the Public Health Nursing service and children's centre service as one contract.
+Description: The Early Years' Service undertook a thorough public consultation in 2014 and the following principles were agreed.
+Reduce buildings in order to concentrate funding on front line services Continue to provide a universal entry into Children's Centre activities Reduce numbers of contracts from 43 to 8 aligning to city/council boundaries in order to reduce management cost The new commissioning model was adopted and the children's centres in Northern Devon and the South West areas were completed by April 1st 2015 with 6 contracts let aligned to district council boundaries.
+However the planned procurement of Exeter/East and Mid Devon was delayed by one year whilst we explored the possibility of jointly commissioning the Public Health Nursing service and children's centre service as one contract.
 This has been investigated but due to complex issues within their current contract it was agreed by senior officers and lead members that due to the complexity of the situation the two service areas would remain independently commissioned but develop service specifications that would be co-dependent ensuring a seamless service for families.